ridi/simple-service-status-ios/README.md

 Add the line below to the Podfile of your project.

-> pod 'SimpleNotifier'
+> pod 'SimpleServiceStatus'

 From terminal, navigate to the directory containing the Podfile, then

 > pod install

-For more details, please have a look at the SimpleNotifier-Demo Xcode project in this repository, and the podspec file.
+For more details, please have a look at the SimpleServiceStatus-Demo Xcode project in this repository, and the podspec file.